lisamr/Forest_div_dis_mechanisms/README.md

 ## Data is located in the "data" folder
 - plot_level_data.csv = plot-level attributes
-- tree_level_data_HS.csv = tree-level attributes of highly susceptible species only
+- tree_level_data_HS.csv = tree-level attributes of highly/commonly symptomatic species only
 - tree_level_data_all.csv = tree-level attributes of all species
 Columns use accronyms or names as described in the manuscript.
+- PA_matrix.csv = Presence/absence matrix of species
+- sporangia_estimates.csv = mean, sd of sporulation estimates; derived from Rosenthal et al. (in press, Plant Disease)
+- dmat.RDS = matrix of pairwise distances between plots, used for spatial disease risk models (see Appendix S1)

+Column names use the same terminology as described in the manuscript.

 ## Scripts
-Analysis covers models used to assess
-1. the relationship between various forms of density and diversity and
-2. factors that control disease risk at the individual and plot level.
-Files are named accordingly.

 Scripts used to run the models are located in the "scripts_models" folder and for figures/tables, in the "scripts_fig_tables".
 Stan models are located in the "Stan_models" folder.

+Analysis covers models used to assess:

+1. the relationship between various forms of density and diversity,
+2. community competence and diversity,
+3. factors that control disease risk at the individual and plot level.
+The disease risk models used in the main text are called 'disease_risk_models'.
+Gaussian process models were also used to test if including a spatially weighted term changed the posteriors (it didn't).
+Files are named accordingly.

 ----
 Please contact Lrosenthal@ucdavis.edu for more information.